JayWan/JayWan.github.io/_posts/2017-9-21-Agile:XP Tools.md

 {% include gallery images=images caption="- Spiral Model" cols=1 %}

 ### Rational Unified Process, 2003
-It is called `Rational` for it is first developed by a compang called Rational Software.
+It is called `Rational` for it was first developed by a compang called Rational Software.
 {% capture images %}
 	/assets/img/projects/RUP.png
 {% endcapture %}